aa-abhinavacharya/Data_Analysis_With_Python_Project_Acquistion_Analysis_Part_2/README.md

 1. Monthly Sales Trends :- Identify if overall sales are growing, declining, or seasonal.
 A steady upward trend may indicate healthy business momentum.
 It is useful to evaluate year-over-year growth and detect peak sales periods.

-2.Sales Focused on April 2016 and October 2017 :- Zooming into specific months helps detect spikes or drops in performance.
+2. Sales Focused on April 2016 and October 2017 :- Zooming into specific months helps detect spikes or drops in performance.

-3.Year-on-Year Comparison (2016 vs 2017) :- Determines whether the business is scaling over time.
+3. Year-on-Year Comparison (2016 vs 2017) :- Determines whether the business is scaling over time.
 A positive change would support the acquisition case.

-4.Sales by Day of the Week :- Understand consumer behavior patterns .
+4. Sales by Day of the Week :- Understand consumer behavior patterns .

 #### Demographic Analysis

-1.Sales by Age and Income Group :- Helps identify high-spending customer segments.
+1. Sales by Age and Income Group :- Helps identify high-spending customer segments.
 Informs Cantargeted marketing or loyalty strategies post-acquisition.

-2.Average Household Sales by Age & Household Composition (HH_COMP_DESC) :- Reveals which demographic combinations (e.g., “older adults with no kids”) have the highest average spend.
+2. Average Household Sales by Age & Household Composition (HH_COMP_DESC) :- Reveals which demographic combinations (e.g., “older adults with no kids”) have the highest average spend.
 Used to tailor promotions or product offerings to specific groups.

-3.Transaction Matching with Demographics :- Ensures insights are based only on households where demographic info is available — leading to more accurate and actionable conclusions.
+3. Transaction Matching with Demographics :- Ensures insights are based only on households where demographic info is available — leading to more accurate and actionable conclusions.

 #### Product Demographics Analysis

-1.Sales by Age Group and Product Department :- Helps in understanding which departments resonate with each age group.
+1. Sales by Age Group and Product Department :- Helps in understanding which departments resonate with each age group.
 For example, younger customers spend more on snacks, while older ones on healthcare.

-2.Focus on Youngest Demographic :- Helps to discover what youngest customers are buying most — valuable for long-term customer acquisition and retention strategies.
+2. Focus on Youngest Demographic :- Helps to discover what youngest customers are buying most — valuable for long-term customer acquisition and retention strategies.

 ### Strategic Takeaways